CP1401/Practicals/prac_04/README.md

 The reason you want to _type_ instead of _copy_ this code is because it helps you learn to use the IDE, type code accurately, and develop an eye for detail.
 Use autocomplete!

-**Changes**
+#### Changes

 Now update your program as follows:

 - Print whether the birth month is in the first or second half of the year
 - I spy some "magic numbers"...
-While it's unlikely that we'll need to change 1 or 12, we are repeating them.
-Replace these literals with named CONSTANTS.
+While it's unlikely that we'll need to change 1 or 12, we are repeating them. **Replace these literals with named CONSTANTS**.
-- When you've got the above working, use these constants in the prompt, so it would print like:
+- When you've got the above working, **use these constants in the prompt**, so it would print like:
   `Enter the month number (1-12): `
   Note: This is a good case for some more string formatting.
 Here are a few options to achieve a string like that.
   Which do you like best?
 (Hint: you like the f-string version best.)